 * generating awareness and supporting local groups opposing plantations and suffering from their impacts.

-As a result of the arrival of the pulp industry and its billion dollar projects at the turn of the century, the Group includes this new issue as a major component of its agenda because of its role in the consolidation and further expansion of monoculture pulpwood plantations.
+As a result of the arrival of the pulp industry, the Group includes this new issue as a major component of its agenda because of its role in the consolidation and further expansion of monoculture pulpwood plantations.

-Guayubira is one of the founding members of the “National Initiative for the Suspension of monoculture tree plantations” launched in May 2007.
+Guayubira is part of the “National Coordination of Social Organizations Against UPM” and MOVUS (Movimiento por un Uruguay Sustentable).
+The group was also one of the founding members of the “National Initiative for the Suspension of monoculture tree plantations” launched in May 2007.